AresMUSH/aresmush/plugins/rooms/help/en/building.md

 The IC Start room can be changed to any room with the command:  `icstart/set <room>`

+## Describing Rooms

+Use the [describe](/help/describe) command to give the room a description.
+You can also give exits a description in case somebody looks at them.

+Normally a room will show the destination name for exits (e.g. `[O] Town Square`), but you can override the destination name by setting a [shortdesc](/help/describe) for the exit.

+[Vistas](/help/vistas) allow you to set up different pieces of the room description to be shown based on the time of day and season.

 ## Advanced Room Setup

 See [Room Setup](/help/room_setup) for some more advanced room commands.